drummerevans/PHY2027/Project/readme.md

 ## combo_plot.py

-This program reads in the planetary (x, y) positions generated from the project.c program.
+This is a SAMPLE program and reads in the planetary (x, y) positions generated from the project.c program.

 To run in Python 3 use:
 ```